kumarnaresh75/nace/README.md

 Current Status
 -----------------
-Please note only the first 6 columns are currently being read from the xls, persisted and retrieved.
+Please note all columns except Rulings are currently being read from the xls, persisted and retrieved.
-It should be easy to add the remaining columns to the logic.
-I will commit more changes when fully done.
+The Rulings column seems to be having formula error.

 Swagger URL
 -------------